Windows IoT: Server

-Windows Embedded Server FES products include Server, Home Server, SQL Server, Storage Server, DPM Server, ISA Server, UAG Server, TMG Server, and Unified Data Storage Server etc. of various years including 2000, 2003, 2003 R2, 2004, 2005, 2006, 2007, 2008, 2008 R2, 2012, and 2012 R2 etc.
+Windows Embedded Server FES products are binary identical to that of regular Windows Server versions but licensed for embedded use, similar to Windows Embedded FES.
+This subseries include Windows Server, Windows Home Server, SQL Server, Storage Server, DPM Server, ISA Server, UAG Server, TMG Server, Unified Data Storage Server, etc. of various years, including Windows 2000 Server, Server 2003, Server 2003 R2, Servers 2004, 2005, 2006 and 2007, Server 2008, Server 2008 R2, Server 2012, Server 2012 R2, etc.

 Embedded Industry

 Windows Embedded Industry is the brand of Windows Embedded operating systems for industry devices and once only for point of sale systems.
 This brand was originally limited to the Windows Embedded for Point of Service operating system released in 2006, which is based on Windows XP with SP2.
-Since, Microsoft has released an updated version of Windows Embedded for Point of service named Windows Embedded POSReady 2009, this time based on Windows XP with SP3.
+Since, Microsoft has released an updated version of Windows Embedded for Point of Service named Windows Embedded POSReady 2009, this time based on Windows XP with SP3.
 In 2011 Windows Embedded 7 POSReady based on Windows 7 SP1 was released, which succeeded POSReady 2009.
 Microsoft has since changed the name of this product from "Windows Embedded POSReady" to "Windows Embedded Industry".
 Microsoft released Windows Embedded 8 Industry in April 2013, followed by 8.1 Industry in October 2013.